Last Update: 11/29/21

 How Does a Restaurant Have to Act?

-An owner and operator of a restaurant has a legal obligation to maintain the restaurant in a reasonably safe condition.
-The key word is REASONABLY!
+An owner and operator of a restaurant have a legal obligation to maintain the restaurant in a reasonably safe condition.
+The keyword is REASONABLY!
 A restaurant operator does not have to be perfect in the care of the restaurant.
 Usually what constitutes reasonable care is a decision for a jury to make.

 For example, if a customer at the table next to someone unknowingly spills some water on the floor and no restaurant employee is there to notice it, and 5 seconds later you get up and slip on that water injuring yourself, the restaurant is probably not going to be liable for the victim’s injuries as it can’t be said to have been negligent.
-Negligence is the failure to use reasonable care.
+Negligence is the failure to use reasonable care in a timely manner.

-However, if it is a waitress, busboy or some other employee of the restaurant that inadvertently spilled water on the floor resulting in a slip and fall injury, then there is a much greater likelihood that a jury will conclude that the restaurant employee did not act with reasonable care.
+However, if it is a waitress, busboy or some other employee of the restaurant that inadvertently spilled water on the floor resulting in a slip and fall injury, then there is a much greater likelihood that a jury will conclude that the restaurant employee did not act with reasonably.
+That’s because the restaurant won’t be able to claim it didn’t know about the water or that it didn’t have sufficient time to discover the water.

 A restaurant owner is responsible for the negligent acts of its employees while working, so long as what the employee was doing was within the scope of his employment.